amlitinsky/kwill-app/requirements/prd.md

 ### 1.1 Problem Statement
 Business professionals and investors need an efficient way to capture, analyze, and organize key information from Zoom meetings into structured data formats.
 Manual note-taking and data entry are time-consuming and prone to errors.

-### 1.2 Product Vision
+### 1.2 Revised Product Vision
-Kwill is an AI-powered meeting assistant that automatically captures, analyzes, and organizes meeting information into structured spreadsheet data, focusing primarily on investor calls and business meetings.
+Kwill is a vertical AI agent platform that enables natural language interaction with business automation workflows, specializing in meeting intelligence and data orchestration through conversational interfaces.

 ### 1.3 Target Users
 - Primary: Venture capitalists and investors